MohtishamZubair/Docker_magento_nginx_php_fpm/README.md

 # Docker_magento_nginx_php_fpm
 for magento2 with Docker &amp; docker compose.
-This is soley for exploration of docker ecosystem aiming towards deployment of magento2 on nginx with php-fpm 7
+This is soley for exploration of docker ecosystem aiming towards deployment of magento2 on nginx with php-fpm 7.
+Maintainer is not resposible for any undesired situations.

 First install docker & docker-compose